Almathex/Project-2/README.md

 # Summary
 Once the app was made , I added a Dockerfile into each of the services to containerize them and made a docker-compose.yaml, I then made ansible related files (Inventory, playbook.yaml and roles/tasks) these help install docker on the (soon-to-be) swarm nodes and then sets up a swarm.
 I made a Jenkinsfile with scripts so that jenkins can use that to make a pipeline.

-I neeed 3 new Virtual Machines:
+I need 3 new Virtual Machines:
 - Jenkins
 - Manager
 - Worker